sudeepSubedi01/Networking-Projects/007-Trading-Floor-Support-Center/README.md

         - Server Room, 12 devices

 ## Requirements
-1. Use hieratical model providing redundancy at every layer i.e. two routers and two multilayer switches are expected to be used to provide redundancy.
+1. Use hierarchical model providing redundancy at every layer i.e. two routers and two multilayer switches are expected to be used to provide redundancy.
 2. The network is also expected to connect to at least two ISPs to provide redundancy and each router to the connected to the two ISPs.
 3. Each department is required to have a wireless network
 4. Each department should be in a different VLAN and in different subnetwork.